makyo/florilegium.ink/content/the-elevation-of-unknown-things.md

 >
 > (Job 34:7-9, Alter)

 He goes on to claim, as did Job's other friends, that as God cannot possibly act in the wrong, surely it is Job who has wronged *God*, not the other way around.
-All of this is invective ("Would that Job might be tested forever for responding like villainous men."
+All of this invective ("Would that Job might be tested forever for responding like villainous men."
 (Job 34:36, Alter)) is hidden behind his own innocence and couched in apologies.
 "Discerning men will say to me" or "therefore, discerning men, hear me" he prefixes his insults.
 After all, he's the youngster, right?
 The upstart?

 > I am young in years,\
 > and you are aged.\